frknkrc44/nicksizbot/README.md

 A basic Turkish telegram bot using python-telegram-bot

 ### Requirements
-* A GNU/Linux distro (for all functions)
+* A GNU/Linux distro (Fedora,Ubuntu,OpenSUSE,ArchLinux,Debian)
-* Python2 or Python3
+* Python 3.7.X (Tested on Python 3.7.4)
 * python-telegram-bot library (you can install it with pip)
-* For GNU/Linux distros, install bc for calculator
+* For Calculator ability requirement is  "bc" tool -> http://phodd.net/gnu-bc/

 You can contact me from [my Telegram account](https://t.me/unigorn)